 - Our site address is www.vanillaetc.com

-- Our [nominated representative or Data Protection Officer] Graham Bruce and he can be contacted at email@example.com
+- Our [nominated representative or Data Protection Officer] Natalie Madgett and can be contacted at email@example.com.

 3.What we may collect